Skip to Content

 He wanted buildings that were in harmony with the environment and cultural background of Turkey.

 Of course, there are exceptions around town where the odd out-of-style building seems to have sneaked in.
-But wandering the streets of Akyaka is just a complete joy.

 Narrow, cobbled roads walled on either side.
 Vibrant magenta bougainvillea and orange trumpet vine climbs and sprawls along the walls.

-And behind them, through arched wooden doorways, are courtyards leading to traditional villas with ornate timber ceilings and balconies.
+And behind them, through arched wooden doorways, are courtyards leading to traditional villas with ornate timber ceilings and wooden balconies.

 Take your camera!